Atnafseged Yilma– A life in journalism

 (Merse Hazen Abebe, Atnafseged Yilma, and Palous Gnogno)

 After Voice was folded in 1973, Atnafseged was assigned to work as deputy editor-in-chief of Menen magazine, under the leadership of a journalist whom he said was his junior.
 He refused to work and he was unemployed for three months but he kept his salary.
 After three months, he was asked to participate in preparing a book, Selected Speeches of His Imperial Majesty Haile Selassie I with another journalist Teshome Adera.
-“Though we were given a month, we managed to finish the task in fifteen days’ time,” he recalls.
+“Though we were given a month, we managed to finish the task in fifteen days,” he recalls.
 He was praised by his superiors and got a hefty bonus.

 He then started working for the Amharic daily, Addis Zemen as a city desk editor, of which Baalu Girma was the principal editor from 1970-1973.
 Among his colleagues were senior journalists Kegazmatch Yared Woldemickael, Paulos Gnogno, Merse Hazen Abebe.
 It was a job that Atnafseged particularly remembers as demanding and fulfilling, spending a huge amount of time with colleagues in the field and newsroom, and overseeing the news operation which necessitated arriving home late often.
 It was a transition period when the feudal regime was in its twilight and when journalists enjoyed a relatively better, albeit brief, press freedom and enabling them to publish extensive investigative stories.

 Atnafseged said he got along very well with Baalu Grima, for whom he was the best man in his wedding with Almaz Abera a few years ago.
-After the formation of Prime Minster Endalkachew cabinet, Baalu, he said, was criticized by the public for his editorial writing advising students and activists to “go slow”.
+After the formation of Prime Minster Endalkachew’s cabinet, Baalu, he said, was criticized by the public for his editorial writing advising students and activists to “go slow”.

-WhenKebede Anisa, editor-in-chief of the weekly Yezaretu Ethiopia, left for Wollo in 1973 to take a post as a general manager of development and planning, his post was filled by none other than Atnafesged.
+When Kebede Anisa, editor-in-chief of the weekly Yezaretu Ethiopia, left for Wollo in 1973 to take a post as a general manager of development and planning, his post was filled by none other than Atnafesged.
 Though he liked the upgraded position, for him to be appointed as an editor of a weekly newspaper coming from the daily paper, Addis Zemen, was not an easy thing to get used to.
 All the same, with other two colleagues, sports reporter Abebe Wolde Tasdaik and culture and society writer Shiferaw Mengesha, the paper gained popularity, with circulation growing from 3,000 copies to 20,000 copies.
-Atnafseged calls this period the golden years of Ethiopian journalism, when the journalists were allowed the freedom to do what they wanted to write, discussing, debating and analysing issues of heated public concern such as land reform, the famine, drought and the future of the country, something that was not done before.
+Atnafseged calls this period the golden years of Ethiopian journalism, when the journalists were allowed the freedom to do what they wanted to write, discuss, debate and analyze issues of heated public concern such as land reform, the famine, drought, and the future of the country, something that was not done before.
 However, that was not to last long, a year after the army took over the reign of government, and the newly-discovered freedom was crushed.

 Atnafseged-and-Berhanu-Zerihun-visiting-the-Space-Museum-Moscow-behind-Sputnik-replica